Hohn

 When did you get bitten by the photo bug?

-In the early stages of my career as a recreational instructor I started shooting with a compact camera.
-Before Facebook was around I used to email my friends and family back home with photos from my diving and travelling adventures.
-Slowly my hobby progressed into a career with the help of sharing my work on social media.
-It helped me make great connections, which in turn allowed me to pursue my dream as an underwater cinematographer.
-I'm now currently filming for Netflix, Disney, Nat Geo, BBC, Apple TV and IMAX!
+In the early stages of my career as a recreational dive instructor I started shooting with a compact camera.
+Before Facebook was around I used to email friends and family photos from my diving and travel adventures.
+That evolved into sharing my work and growing my social media presence, slowly my hobby progressed into a career and I'm now currently filming for Netflix, Disney, Nat Geo, BBC, Apple TV, and IMAX!

-Diving opens our world to 360 degree environment.
+Diving allows you to explore our world in a 360 degree environment.
 On land we are limited to where we can walk or climb, but underwater we have the ability to fly.

 Who is your go-to dive buddy?

-Scuba diving is a sport that's full of amazing experiences and special encounters you can have underwater, and it's great to share those moments with a friend.
-I have many dive buddies.
-Some that like to join me in the cold waters of Canada, or some that prefer more technical challenges of exploring caves in Mexico, or some that prefer the laid back diving in warmer water in a tropical paradises.
-You can never have too many dive buddies.
-The one dive buddy who has stole my heart and I hope to continue travel through-out the world with is my partner Cailin Lindsay.
+Scuba diving is a sport that's full of amazing experiences and special encounters, and it's great to share those moments with friends.
+I have many dive buddies - some that like to join me in the cold waters of Canada, some prefer the more technical challenges of exploring caves in Mexico.
+You can never have too many dive buddies!
+The one dive buddy who has stolen my heart, and I hope to travel through-out the world with, is my partner Cailin Lindsay.

 What is your favourite dive site?

 During the summer I really enjoy fresh water diving in the lakes and river canyons of Vancouver Island.
 I’m drawn to these locations for the unique photography they present with tadpoles, lily pads, and schools of salmon.
-During the winter months diving with the stellar sea lions of Hornby Island is another favourite.
+During the winter months diving along the colourful walls of Discovery Passage, or the kelp forests north of Port Hardy - both are word class sites and great to photograph..

 Where would you like to dive but haven’t?

 Antarctica is on the top of my list.
-One day I’d love to get in the water and film penguins and leopard seals.
+One day I’d love to get in the water to film penguins and leopard seals.
+I've filmed and dive in the Arctic, so it would be intersting to work in Antartica also and experience the differences.
 I'd also really like to dive in Chile!

 Craziest thing you’ve seen underwater?

-I was working underwater and had a pod of Orcas swim by.
+I was working underwater when a pod of orcas swim by!
 A large bull came very close and I’ll never forget the eye contact he made with me.
-It was a mix of emotions, but ultimately the orcas were not very interested in me.
+It was a mix of emotions, but ultimately one of the most memorable marine encounters I've ever had.

 Favourite dive snack?